-Prerequisite(s): MAT 085 Algebra Fundamentals or by Placement exemption or examination 3 credits
+Prerequisite(s): MAT 085 Algebra Fundamentals or by placement exam.
+3 credits

 MAT 116 - Survey of Modern Math

 This course is designed for students in a Liberal Arts or General Studies major.
 The objective of this course is to cultivate an appreciation of the significance of mathematics in daily life.
 Topics include mathematical reasoning, problem-solving, geometry, probability, statistics, logic, personal finance and non-technical applications of mathematics in the modern world.